nishanths/scrobble/doc/content/api/src/scrobble.md

 # /api/v1/scrobble

-**This endpoint is not functional and will respond with a 410 HTTP status.
-Previous documentation is below.**

 Scrobble your listening history.
 The list of scrobbled items in the request is used to _entirely replace_ your old listening history.